 Contact Me: email@example.com

 A Bit About Me: That’s me up above, aged around 3.
-Like the rest of my family, I’ve read and loved books all my life, and I have grown-up into a compulsive book-acquirer.
+Like the rest of my family, I was an early and voracious reader and have never lost the habit, becoming a compulsive book-acquirer too.

 A child of the ’60s and ’70s, I hail from the Surrey/Croydon borders and studied Materials Science at Imperial College, London.
 I worked as a proper scientist in the chemical industry for years, before my biological clock went ping at 39.
 I took several years off work after having my daughter, and now work part-time as a lab technician in an Oxfordshire prep school.
 I’m a staunch supporter of literary events in Abingdon, and have hosted five literary quiz nights for charity in the town with our local indie bookshop.

 In April 2014, together with three other blogging friends, Victoria, Harriet and Simon, we launched Shiny New Books, an online quarterly book recommendation magazine featuring a host of varied book reviews written by some of the best bookbloggers around, plus features and exclusive author articles.
 I remain Co-Editor of Shiny New Books with Harriet.

-What I Read: Anything and everything really.
-I try not to be snobby about ‘literature’, so I read from the latest bestsellers to classic novels equally, although I do err on the side of what I call ‘Contemporary Fiction’ and I try to include as many translated novels as I can.
+What I Read: Anything and everything – I try not to be snobby about ‘literature’, so I read from the latest bestsellers to classic novels equally, although I do err on the side of what I call ‘Contemporary Fiction’ and I try to include as many translated novels as I can.

 I read widely from genres too – SF, Westerns, Crime, Spec fiction plus a bit of historical, and fantasy, even an occasional romance.
 I want to learn to appreciate poetry better, and should read more non-fiction.

-I love children’s classics, ancient and modern, and I am a big promoter of the best of YA fiction as represented by authors like Philip Reeves, Patrick Ness and Marcus Sedgwick whose writing is just as good as that for adults.
+I love children’s classics, ancient and modern, and I am a big promoter of the best of YA fiction as represented by authors like Philip Reeves, Patrick Ness and Marcus Sedgwick which are just as good for adults.

 My review and blogging guidelines: